 Each member of your care team plays an important role.
 But it may be hard to keep track of what each person does for you.
 DO NOT hesitate to ask someone what they do and how they will help you.
 This can help you understand your care plan better and feel more in control of your treatment.

-Academy of Nutrition and Dietetics.
-Nutrition during and after cancer treatment.
-Updated June 2016. www.eatright.org/resource/health/diseases-and-conditions/cancer/nutrition-during-and-after-cancer-treatment.
-Accessed July 15, 2016.
+Academy of Nutrition and Dietetics website.
+Nutrition during and after cancer treatment. www.eatright.org/health/diseases-and-conditions/cancer/nutrition-during-and-after-cancer-treatment.
+Updated June 29, 2017.
+Accessed February 15, 2018.

-American College of Radiology.
-What is a radiologist?
-ACR.org. www.acr.org/Quality-Safety/Radiology-Safety/Patient-Resources/About-Radiology.
-Accessed July 15, 2016.
+American College of Radiology website.
+What is a radiologist? www.acr.org/Practice-Management-Quality-Informatics/Practice-Toolkit/Patient-Resources/About-Radiology.
+Accessed February 15, 2018.

 Mayer RS.
 Rehabilitation of individuals with cancer.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff's Clinical Oncology.
 5th ed.
 Philadelphia, PA.
 Elsevier Saunders; 2014:chap 55.